 North America is produced in North America.

 Clean Energy Fuels Corp.
 (Nasdaq: CLNE) is the leading provider of

 natural gas fuel for transportation in North America.
 We build and

-fueling stations; manufacture CNG and LNG equipment and technologies for
+operate CNG and LNG fueling stations; manufacture CNG and LNG equipment

-production facilities; and deliver more CNG, LNG and Redeem RNG fuel
+and technologies; develop RNG production facilities; and deliver more

 This news release contains forward-looking statements within the meaning